Back

 1. Growing Freelance Economy

-According to recent reports, the global gig economy is projected to reach $455 billion by 2024.
+According to recent reports, the global gig economy is projected to reach $1,847 billion by 2032, growing at a CAGR of 16.18% in the projected years of 2024-2032.
 With millions of professionals choosing freelancing as their career path, the demand for platforms that connect freelancers with businesses is skyrocketing.

 2. Increased Demand for Platforms